Mongolia

 - University/Post-Secondary Institution

 Mongolia is known for its natural beauty and breathtaking vistas on the open steppe.
-ETAs assigned to Ulaanbaatar often make it a point to travel outside of the city and enjoy Mongolia’s countryside.
+ETA often make it a point to travel outside of their host cities and enjoy Mongolia’s countryside.
 Famed for its nomadic traditions, Mongolia is also undergoing rapid modernization.
-Ulaanbaatar is a burgeoning metropolis with a population over 1.6 million, but severe air pollution is a health risk in the winter months.

 ETAs engage in embassy-initiated public outreach activities, especially those for promoting English language learning.
 The mix of co-teaching and independent teaching will vary from school to school and will depend on the host institution’s situation, as well as the ETA's background and qualifications.